Movies: Escape or Compass?

 Cue absolute insanity.

 Portals opened to Wakanda, Titan, Kamar-Taj.
-One by one, the heroes returned, stepping out like rock stars.
+One by one, our heroes returned, stepping out like rock stars.
 And the crowd absolutely lost it - screaming, crying, high-fiving total strangers.
 When T’Challa emerged and shouted, “Yibambe!”
-We all roared it back like we were part of the Wakandan army, ready to throw down with Thanos ourselves.
+We all roared it back like we were in the Wakandan army, ready to throw down with Thanos ourselves.

 And finally: “Avengers… assemble.”